Ursula Reit

-Ursula Reit (née Schedereit; 5 March 1914 – 9 November 1998) also Ursula Reith, was a German television and movie actress, best known for her role as Mrs. Gloop, the mother of Golden Ticket winner Augustus Gloop in Willy Wonka & the Chocolate Factory (1971).
+Ursula Reit (née Schedereit; 5 March 1914 – 9 November 1998), also known as Ursula Reith, was a German television and movie character actress, and the sister of actor Karl Schedereit, she was best known for her role as Mrs. Gloop, the mother of Golden Ticket winner Augustus Gloop in the film Willy Wonka & the Chocolate Factory (1971).

-Career

-Most of her roles were on German television between 1965 and 1992, when she retired.
-After retiring, Reith vanished from the public eye.
-She was said to have died in 1998 from natural causes, although details about her death and personal life are unknown.
+Reit's roles were primarily on German television between 1962 and 1995, though she also worked in theatre.
+After retiring, Reit remained out of the public eye.
+She reportedly died in 1998 from natural causes, although details about her death and personal life are unknown.